pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 We have a web add-in as well, which is backed/interacts with a server, but we are not yet in a position to completely switch away from COM; we use 3rd party DLLs, which are getting harder and harder to come by in 32-bit format.**

-We unfortunately cannot disclose user information regarding bitness.
-That being said for a modern add-in the users using 32 bit office may not make a heavy impact.
+We unfortunately can't disclose user information regarding bitness.
+That said, for a modern add-in, customers using 32-bit Office may not make a heavy impact.

 **Can someone speak to support for Visio?**